KushajveerSingh/notes/docs/html/html.md

 - Don't use keyword blobs as that negatively impacts SEO.
 - Try to make the titles as unique as possible within your own site.

 For accessibility, people will read the page title and infer the contents of the page.
-So make the title unique to every page of the website, ideally surfacing the primary purpose of the first page, followed by the name of the website.
+So make the title unique to every page of the website, ideally surfacing the primary purpose of the page, followed by the name of the website.

+Titles can also be used alongside forms.
+If form refreshes the page, then title can be used to show the errors also.

 ```html
 <title>